Skip to contents

 Arguments

-Specify which disease you would like to use.
+Specify which dictionary you would like to use.

 tibble